Dion Gallapeni

-Dion Gallapeni (born 22 December 2004) is a Kosovan professional footballer who plays as a left-back for Ekstraklasa club Widzew Łódź and the Kosovo national team.
+Dion Gallapeni (born 22 December 2004) is a Kosovan professional footballer who plays as a left-back for Ekstraklasa club Wisła Płock and the Kosovo national team.

 Club career

 Gallapeni began his career at Winner Prizren and then transferred to Prishtina.
 On 4 January 2023, he signed his first professional contract with the first team competing in the Kosovo Superleague.
 On 12 February, he was named as a Prishtina substitute for the first time in a league match against Dukagjini.
 His debut with Prishtina came on 19 April in the 2022–23 Kosovar Cup semi-finals against Vushtrria after coming on as a substitute at 46th minute in place of Gledi Mici.

 On 30 June 2025, Gallapeni joined Polish Ekstraklasa club Widzew Łódź on a four-year contract, after Widzew activated his €300,000 release clause.
+On 16 February 2026, he joined fellow Ekstraklasa side Wisła Płock on loan for the remainder of the season, with an option to buy.
+On 31 May 2026, Wisła triggered the buy option in Gallapeni's loan deal; he joined the club permanently on a four-year deal, for a fee reported to be between €700,000 and €800,000.

 International career

 In May 2024, Gallapeni received a call-up from Kosovo U20 for a three-day training camp in Hajvalia.
 On 2 September 2024, he received a urgent call-up from Kosovo U21 for the UEFA Euro 2025 qualification match against Israel.
 On 9 January 2025, Gallapeni received a call-up from Kosovo national senior team for a three-day training camp in Pristina.

 After his call-up from Kosovo, there were reports that he would switch his allegiance to Albania.
 After this on 14 March 2025, Gallapeni received again a call-up from Kosovo for the 2024–25 UEFA Nations League play-offs against Iceland.
 His debut with Kosovo came seven days later in the 2024–25 UEFA Nations League play-offs against Iceland after coming on as a substitute at 87th minute in place of Florent Muslija.